chillyboy07/AWD-Seatwork-1-5-BJ-25/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
+The Bus Reservation System allows users to:
-- What is the project
+- Select from available buses.
-- Whats the purpose
+- View available and reserved seats.
-- What are key components
+- Reserve seats by entering their name.
-- What technology used and how it is used
+- Check total available and reserved seats.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Bus Selection and Seat Reservation System
-- Transactional
+- Real-time Seat Availability Updates

 ### Technology
 <!-- TODO: List of Technology Used -->